nateraw/Lda2vec-Tensorflow/README.md

 # Lda2vec-Tensorflow
 Tensorflow 1.5 implementation of Chris Moody's Lda2vec, adapted from @meereeum

+## Note
+This algorithm is very much so a research algorithm.
+It doesn't always work so well, and you have to train it for a long time.
+As the author noted in the paper, most of the time normal LDA will work better.

+Note that you should run this algorithm for **at least 20 epochs** before expecting to see any results.
+The algorithm is meant to run for a very long time.

 ## Usage
 ### Installation
+Clone the repo and run `python setup.py install` to install the package as is or run `python setup.py develop` to make your own edits.

-`python setup.py install` or `pip install lda2vec`
+You can also just `pip install lda2vec` (Last updated 2/28/19)

 ### Preprocessing

-The preprocessing is all done through the "nlppipe.py" file.
-Using SpaCy, we have added a lot of functionality.
-We can pad/cut off our sentences, merge noun phrases, use parallel processing, and load pretrained vectors.
+The preprocessing is all done through the "nlppipe.py" file using Spacy.
+Feel free to use your own preprocessing, if you like.

 At the most basic level, if you would like to get your data processed for lda2vec, you can do the following: